stellarwp/kadence-blocks/readme.txt

 * Fix: Issue with table of contents script dependency timing.
 * Fix: Issue with sticky header sections when transparent is active.
 * Fix: Border radius on thumbnail in advanced gallery.
-* Fix: Icon list border display when not no width is provided
+* Fix: Icon list border display when not no width is provided.
+* Fix: Navigation link icon size not applying.

 = 3.3.7 =
 Release Date: November 21st 2024